techiescamp/kubernetes-learning-path/README.md

 ## Kubernetes Learning Roadmap

-> 🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save $60** today using code **DCUBEOFFER** at https://kube.promo/devops.
+> 🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save 35%** today using code **NEWYEAR23** at https://kube.promo/devops.
 It is a limited-time offer from Linux Foudation.

 ### 1.Prerequisites